neo4jrb/activegraph/docs/ActiveNode.rst

 id property (primary key)
 -------------------------

 Unique IDs are automatically created for all nodes using SecureRandom::uuid.
-See Unique IDs for details.
+See :doc:`UniqueIDs </Setup>` for details.

 Associations
 ------------